ankane/katana/README.md

 # Katana

-Simple multi-environment deployment for Heroku
+Manage multiple environments on Heroku with ease!

 This project was greatly inspired by [Capistrano](https://github.com/capistrano/capistrano) and [Heroku San](https://github.com/fastestforward/heroku_san).